 Before you decide to begin removing your stain, you must first determine whether you want to remove it.
 If the peeling and flaking is too much, then you ought to remove it.
 But in some cases, it could be debris, dirt or grease stains that can be removed by thorough cleaning.

 Additionally, if you are not sure whether you need to remove your old stain, you can use the water test.
 You will need to pour some water on the deck.
 Make sure that you focus on the high traffic areas because they are more prone to peeling.

 If you notice that the water is being absorbed, then it’s high time you apply a new stain.
 If you also observe that water is only being absorbed in some specific areas only, then, that means that there are some stain remnants which need to be removed before application of a new one.

-Cleaning The Deck
+Cleaning The Deck from Old Stain

-If you decide to remove the old stain, you should then thoroughly clean your deck.
+If you decide to remove the stain, you should then thoroughly clean your deck.
 You can also use this opportunity to repair damaged or cracked parts.
 One of the challenges with removing an old deck is that you have to thoroughly remove it so that the new stain can adhere to the wood.
 Failure to do so guarantees that the new stain won’t serve you for long.
 You should, therefore, ensure that you remove all old deck stain.

 Removal of Old Stain From Deck

 Here you will be required to have one of the following; sandpaper, pressure washer or a deck stripper.
-These are the three methods you can use to remove the old stain from the decker.
+These are the three methods you can use to remove the stain from the decker.